mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 ---

-### Solution 2: Weight Classes
+### Solution 2: Partial Weight Class (A separate "Lightweight" Category)
-*(Creating 4–6 distinct weight classes, e.g., "70–80kg," "80–90kg."
-This would likely replace a single "Overall" winner with winners for each class.)*
+*(As proposed by Daniel Dimov – adding at least one "Lightweight" category (e.g., <95kg AUW) to competitions.
+This is often proposed as a first step to improve inclusivity without eliminating the single overall champion.
+Pilots in this class would compete for both a "Lightweight" title and the traditional "Overall" title, preserving a single overall champion.)*

+**13. How familiar are you with the "Partial Weight Class" proposal?**
+- [ ] Not familiar
+- [ ] Vaguely familiar (heard the name)
+- [ ] Familiar (understand the concept)
+- [ ] Very familiar (read the [GaggleReport document](https://gagglereport.org/node/22))

-**13. Please rate your overall support for implementing "Weight Classes":**
+**14. Please rate your overall support for implementing a "Partial Weight Class":**
 - [ ] Strongly Oppose
 - [ ] Oppose
 - [ ] Neutral / Need more info
 - [ ] Support
 - [ ] Strongly Support

-**14. What are your biggest concerns about "Weight Classes"?
+**15. What are your biggest concerns about a "Partial Weight Class"?
 (Check all that apply)**
-- [ ] Loses "Overall" Winner: Destroys the prestige and simplicity of having one overall champion.
+- [ ] Dilutes "Overall" Title: A separate podium could reduce the prestige of the overall winner.
-- [ ] Logistics: Too complicated to manage (e.g., separate starts, scoring, prizes).
-- [ ] "Ballasting to the limit": Pilots will just carry ballast to be at the top of their 10kg-wide class.
+- [ ] Doesn't Fully Solve It: With only one class, very light pilots may still need significant ballast to reach the class limit.
+- [ ] WPRS Complications: Integrating a separate class into the World Pilot Ranking System could be complex.
-- [ ] Small Categories: Some classes might not have enough pilots to be competitive.
+- [ ] Arbitrary Cutoff: The weight cutoff (e.g., 95kg) is arbitrary and might not be based on sufficient data.
-- [ ] Enforcement: Requires strict weigh-ins, which are hard to manage and can be cheated (e.g., water loading).
-- [ ] Team/Nation: Complicates FAI-1 team selection and scoring.
-- [ ] WPRS Ranking Fragmentation: Requires separate WPRS rankings per weight class, complicating comparability and disrupting points continuity when pilots move between classes.
 - [ ] Other: __________

-**15. What do you see as the biggest benefits of "Weight Classes"?
+**16. What do you see as the biggest benefits of a "Partial Weight Class"?
 (Check all that apply)**
-- [ ] Ultimate Fairness: Pilots compete only against those of similar weight.
-- [ ] Eliminates Ballast: Creates a strong incentive to fly at one's "natural" weight.
+- [ ] Reduces Excessive Ballast: Gives many lighter pilots a competitive option without needing dangerous amounts of ballast.
+- [ ] Improves Inclusivity: Encourages more light pilots and women to participate.
-- [ ] Promotes Small Wings: Creates a protected, competitive market for XS/S wings.
+- [ ] Promotes Small Wings: Creates market demand for high-performance small gliders.
-- [ ] Improves Safety: Massively reduces/eliminates the need for dangerous ballast loads.
-- [ ] Proven Concept: Works well in many other sports (e.g., boxing, sailing).
+- [ ] Simple to Verify: Can be based on glider's certified weight range, avoiding complex pilot weigh-ins.
+- [ ] Preserves "Overall" Winner: Keeps the traditional structure of a single overall champion.
 - [ ] Other: __________

 ---

+### Solution 3: Comprehensive Weight Classes (Multi-Winner System)
+*(This approach would create multiple weight categories, e.g., every 10kg.
+Each category would crown its own champion, potentially replacing the single "Overall" winner with multiple champions.)*

+**17. Please rate your overall support for implementing "Comprehensive Weight Classes":**
+- [ ] Strongly Oppose
+- [ ] Oppose
+- [ ] Neutral / Need more info
+- [ ] Support
+- [ ] Strongly Support

+**18. What are your biggest concerns about "Comprehensive Weight Classes"?
+(Check all that apply)**
+- [ ] Eliminates "Overall" Champion: The prestige of being the single best pilot is lost.
+- [ ] Fragments Competition: Could lead to small, uncompetitive fields in some classes.
+- [ ] Logistical Issues: Very difficult to manage for Cat 1 / World Championship team selection and scoring.
+- [ ] Devalues Titles: Having many champions reduces the value of each title.
+- [ ] Other: __________

+**19. What do you see as the biggest benefits of "Comprehensive Weight Classes"?
+(Check all that apply)**
+- [ ] Most Effective Ballast Solution: Gives all pilots a class they can fly in with little to no ballast.
+- [ ] Maximizes Fairness: Pilots only compete against others with a similar all-up weight.
+- [ ] Promotes Innovation: Creates a market for high-performance wings in all sizes.
+- [ ] Other: __________

+---

-### Solution 3: Strict Ballast Limitations
+### Solution 4: Strict Ballast Limitations
 *(A simple rule, e.g., "Max 10kg of ballast allowed" or "Ballast cannot exceed 15% of body weight.")*

-**16. Please rate your overall support for implementing "Strict Ballast Limitations":**
+**20. Please rate your overall support for implementing "Strict Ballast Limitations":**
 - [ ] Strongly Oppose
 - [ ] Oppose
 - [ ] Neutral / Need more info
 - [ ] Support
 - [ ] Strongly Support

-**17. What are your biggest concerns about "Ballast Limitations"?
+**21. What are your biggest concerns about "Ballast Limitations"?
 (Check all that apply)**
 - [ ] Enforcement: Extremely difficult to enforce; pilots will hide ballast (lead in shoes, drinking water, heavy gear).
 - [ ] Unfair: Penalizes light pilots who need some ballast just to fly an S-size wing safely, while not affecting heavy pilots.
 - [ ] Doesn't solve it: Doesn't fix the reason pilots ballast (wing performance disparity).
 L-size pilots will still have an advantage.
 - [ ] Complicated: Creates "grey areas" (what counts as ballast vs. gear?).
 - [ ] Other: __________

-**18. What do you see as the biggest benefits of "Ballast Limitations"?
+**22. What do you see as the biggest benefits of "Ballast Limitations"?
 (Check all that apply)**
 - [ ] Simple Rule: Easy to understand (if not to enforce).
 - [ ] Directly addresses safety: Puts a hard stop on the most dangerous ballast loads.
 - [ ] Partial Incentive: May encourage some pilots to move to a smaller wing.